Arts

 Arts at IDEAL

 The arts are a central part of learning at IDEAL, helping students express themselves, build confidence, and explore different perspectives through hands-on experiences in visual and performing arts.
-Starting in kindergarten, students study visual arts and music, then choose areas to focus on as they get older — like studio art, fashion design, vocal music, rock bands, music theory, and drama.
+Starting in kindergarten, students study visual arts and music, then choose areas to focus on as they get older – like studio art, printmaking, vocal music, rock bands, music theory, and drama.
 Field trips to museums and theaters deepen students' learning.

 Lower School